carpentries/amy/README.md

 a week.
 The number could double by the end of 2015, but only if we can [streamline setup and organization](http://software-carpentry.org/blog/2014/12/plans-for-2015-workshop-organization.html).
-The goal of this project is to build a web-based workshop administration application using Django to do that.
+The goal of this project is to build a web-based workshop administration application using Django.
 It is not intended to be visible to the general public, or even to instructors (at least initially — we may add that later).
 Instead, the target audience is administrators, most of whon are non-programmers, who need to keep track of what workshops are being arranged, when they're supposed to occur, who's teaching what, and so on.